mendix/docs/content/en/docs/refguide7/version-control/_index.md

 ## 3 Version Control Processes for a Single Branch

-The figure below shows how two developers might work on a *Web Modeler enabled* development line of an app.
-One developer is working in the Web Modeler, and one in the Desktop Modeler.
-They both work on the same development line (for example, the main line).

-{{< figure src="/attachments/refguide7/version-control/image1.png" >}}

-### 3.1 Work in Web Modeler Only

-The developer works on the app in the Web Modeler.
-They start with the app in state 1, this can be a new app or a revision of the app.
-Changes are made continuously to the working copy for the Web Modeler, stored in the cloud.

-{{< figure src="/attachments/refguide7/version-control/image2.png" >}}

-### 3.2 Work in Desktop Modeler Only

 Another (or the same) developer opens the app for the first time in the Desktop Modeler.
-A new revision (state 2) is created on the Team Server from the current state of the Web Modeler working copy.
+A new revision (state 2) is created on the Team Server from the current state of a working copy.
 It is downloaded to the local machine as the working copy for the Desktop Modeler.
-The Web Modeler is locked temporarily so that the Web Modeler working copy is stable while it is copied.

 The developer works in the Desktop Modeler on the local working copy of the app.
-There is no work done in the Web Modeler in this scenario.

 The developer can commit this to the Team Server repository at any time to make a new revision (state 3).
-This revision is copied into the Web Modeler working copy and the developer using the Web Modeler will get the changes automatically.

-{{< figure src="/attachments/refguide7/version-control/image3.png" >}}

-### 3.3 Work in Both Modelers

-Two developers are working on the same *development line* of the same app at the same time.
-One is using the Desktop Modeler, the other is using the Web Modeler.
-Changes from both Modelers are stored in the respective working copies: on the local machine for the Desktop Modeler and in the cloud for the Web Modeler.
+If two developers are working on the same *development line* of the same app at the same time, changes are stored in the respective working copies.

-{{< figure src="/attachments/refguide7/version-control/image4.png" >}}

-### 3.4 Update Desktop Modeler Working Copy
+### 3.4 Update Main Working Copy

-The developer using the Desktop Modeler wants to include the changes made by the developer using the Web Modeler.
-They choose to update their working copy.
+The developer wants to include changes made by another developer, so they choose to update their working copy.

-All the changes from the Web Modeler working copy are put into a new revision on the Team Server (state 4).
-This revision is merged into the Desktop Modeler working copy.
-While the Desktop Modeler working copy is being updated, the Web Modeler is locked temporarily so that the Web Modeler working copy is stable while it is copied.
+All the changes from one working copy are put into a new revision on the Team Server.
+This revision is merged into the current working copy.

 {{% alert color="info" %}}
 This will also pick up changes from other developers using the Desktop Modeler, if they have committed changes to this branch.